aldenq/flcli/README.md

 the sh file included is not critical to the running of FLCLI, it is simply included so that FLCLI can be integrated properly as a command on linux if that's desired.

+no additional installation on the pi-top itself should be required as long as the pi-top works with further.

 ## examples: